 The ADSA, an Advanced Development for Security Applications Workshop Series, was developed to address the research opportunities that may enable the development of next-generation technologies for homeland security applications.
-For over five years, the ADSA has fostered in-depth dialog among members of the academic, industrial and government communities interested in improving homeland security technologies.
+For over nine years, the ADSA has fostered in-depth dialog among members of the academic, industrial and government communities interested in improving homeland security technologies.
 The workshops occur twice a year and cover a variety of topics.

 What is “Ask an Academic”

 Get your technical questions answered by us.“Ask an Academic” connects industry partners directly with center researchers.
 As a member, you can pose questions to the center experts in a particular area, and get a speedy response from researchers top in their field.
 Use “Ask an Academic” for research related questions, consulting opportunities or collaborative projects.

 Innovation Fast Track

 EXCLUSIVE TO CENTER MEMBERS: Log in to explore your Innovation Fast Track, an online portal that gives you one-stop access to center researchers, funding opportunities, exclusive events and more.Learn More

 Students, get connected with Industry Partners, find out about research and volunteer opportunities within ALERT, or get advice on how to best showcase your work at Student Central.Learn More